 4. Dismissal: loss of the lawsuit against the journalist denouncing the deception

 November 2019.
 California Federal Judge Virginia K. DeMarchi dismiss the libel complaint.
 The court finds that there is not sufficient evidence of the losses suffered by Peak Health Center, but only too vague allegations of lost business opportunities.

 In conclusion: Cannabis CBD in hops, or not?

 We will certainly not know more in the near future, except if the legal saga sets out again for a tour across the Atlantic, which should not be the case since the appeal deadline has now passed.
 Based on established scientific evidence, However, it does not seem (yet?) possible to say in 2020 that CBD can be extracted in quantity from hops.

-The company marketing the product also speaks in its official communication of “CBDx ™”, a registered trademark that it describes as cannabidiol extracted from a source which is neither hemp nor cannabis.
-Strictly sensu, which is therefore DO NOT exactly CBD.
+The company marketing the product speaks in its official communication of “CBDx ™”, a registered trademark that it describes as cannabidiol extracted from a source that is neither hemp nor cannabis.
+Strictly sensu, which is therefore to exactly CBD.